 Articles for the week are posted through the library for our course.
 Each week a group of students will be responsible for presenting the articles to the class and facilitating discussion of these articles.
 Each group should work together to come up with a good way to highlight the important issues discussed in the articles and to engage the rest of the class in a thoughtful and critical discussion of those issues.
 You will be graded on your ability to summarize/highlight the important issues in the articles, your presentation skills, your understanding of the readings, and your ability to lead and engage your peers in a group discussion.
+The emphasis in your presentation should be on extending the knowledge provided in the current readings.
 Your grade will be based on the group performance and your individual contributions.
-Each group is required to submit a near complete ppt of their presentation to me no later than noon Monday for the next day class.
+Each group is required to submit a near complete ppt of their presentation to me no later than noon Tuesday for the next day class.
 Remember, students are expected to have read the assigned readings in preparation for the class.
 You do not need to present on all of the information contained within the articles.
 You should discuss other empirical papers on your topic that complement the readings and our understanding of research in the field.